Last updated on January 26th, 2023 at 01:06 pm

 The second day starts relaxed and the group does not have to start before 08:00.
 Depending on the weather, the guides can make a detour to the lagoon.
 The distance and the altitude to be climbed are relaxed.
 Don’t forget, however, you are already at over 3,700 (12,142 feet) meters above sea level.
 One should therefore divide one’s strength.

-The tents and sleeping bags provided are not necessarily designed for high alpine terrain, so you should have good and warm equipment yourself.
+Reaching the camp in the early afternoon is normal, but setting it up requires teamwork.
+Good and warm equipment is essential, because the provided tents and sleeping bags are not necessarily suitable for high alpine terrain.
 In addition to the cold, the wind is particularly unpleasant.

 The guides will cook.
 More or less professional depending on the company.